Yash-G/modelearth-codechat/chat/development_prompt.md

-# Model Earth Chat Assistant - Development Prompt
+# Code Chat Assistant - Development Prompt

 ## Project Overview
 You are building a ChatGPT-style frontend interface for a RAG (Retrieval-Augmented Generation) powered codebase assistant.
 This interface connects to an AWS Lambda backend that queries a Pinecone vector database containing chunked code from various repositories.